Kalyandurg

-Kalyandurg is a town in Anantapur district of the Indian state of Andhra Pradesh.
+Kalyandurg, also called Kalyanadurgam, is a town in Anantapur district of the Indian state of Andhra Pradesh.
 It is the headquarters for Kalyandurg mandal and Kalyandurg revenue division.
 The discovery of diamond-bearing Kimberlites in Kalyandurg area, is one of the clusters that has been discovered.

 History

-Kalyandurgam was under the rule of Sri Krishnadevaraya and was a part of Vijayanagara Empire.
+Kalyandurg was under the rule of Sri Krishnadevaraya and was a part of Vijayanagara Empire.

-As per The imperial gazetteer of India, Rayadurg, Chitradurga and Kalyandurgam are the three important forts which were ruled by Boya Palegars.
-The name Kalyandurg came from Boya Kalyanappa, who was a Palaegar in the 16th century.
+As per The imperial gazetteer of India, Rayadurg, Chitradurga and Kalyandurg are the three important forts that were ruled by Boya Palegars.
+The name Kalyandurg came from Boya Kalyanappa, a Palegar in the 16th century.
 Kalyandurg was very turbulent during the Vijayanagar rule.

 Kalyandurg taluk was formed in December 1893 by the British out of portions of Dharmavaram and of the Rayadurg taluk of Bellary.
 In March 2012 Kalyandurg became a municipality.

 Kalyandurg was a taluk of Anantapur district in Madras province which was earlier a part of Dharmavaram that was separated in 1893.

 Sri Subrahmanyeswara Swamy temple is located at the heart of the town.
-This temple was built in around 16th century.
+This temple was built around the 16th century.